ksharonin/feds-benchmarking/README.md

             - `'public.eis_fire_lf_fireline_nrt'`: Active fire line as estimated by new VIIRS detections, from fires over 5 km^2.
 Every fire line from current year to date.
 - `access_type`:
     - Implemented:
+        - `api`:
-        - `api`: the VEDA API is an open-source collection of datasets which includes the FEDS fire perimeter dataset.
+            - The VEDA API is an open-source collection of datasets which includes the FEDS fire perimeter dataset.
 Select this option for the following titles:
             - `"firenrt"`
             - For more information, see documentation: https://nasa-impact.github.io/veda-docs/
+- `limit`:
-- `limit`: amount of features to consider for FEDS API access; warning appears if it misses any entries.
+    - Amount of features to consider for FEDS API access; warning appears if it misses any entries.
 Recommended value is 9000, the API limit maximum.
+- `filter`:
-- `filter`: `False` or a valid query that compiles with data set e.g. `"farea>5 AND duration>2"`; invalid queries will result in error
+    - `False` or a valid query that compiles with data set e.g. `"farea>5 AND duration>2"`; invalid queries will result in error
+- `apply_final_fire`:
-- `apply_final_fire`: for `"firenrt`"  set this to `True` if you want the only the latest fireID to be taken per unique FireID, set `False` for other datasets
+    - For `"firenrt`"  set this to `True` if you want the only the latest fireID to be taken per unique FireID, set `False` for other datasets

 ### Reference Input Settings

 - `title`:
     - Implemented:
+        - `"InterAgencyFirePerimeterHistory_All_Years_View`:
-        - `"InterAgencyFirePerimeterHistory_All_Years_View`: a **dynamic** shp datset containing all fire perimeters up to 2023 documented by the National Interagency Fire Center (NIFC) for the United States
+            - A **dynamic** shp datset containing all fire perimeters up to 2023 documented by the National Interagency Fire Center (NIFC) for the United States
             - Agency: National Interagency Fire Center (NIFC)
             - Source: https://services3.arcgis.com/T4QMspbfLg3qTGWY/arcgis/rest/services/InterAgencyFirePerimeterHistory_All_Years_View/FeatureServer/0/query?outFields=*&where=1%3D1&f=geojson
             - Update frequency: every 5 minutes
             - Time period covered: 1909 - Present
             - Geospatial coverage: United States
+        - `"Downloaded_InterAgencyFirePerimeterHistory_All_Years_View`:
-        - `"Downloaded_InterAgencyFirePerimeterHistory_All_Years_View`: a **static** shp datset containing all fire perimeters up to 2023 documented by the National Interagency Fire Center (NIFC) for the United States.
+            - A **static** shp datset containing all fire perimeters up to 2023 documented by the National Interagency Fire Center (NIFC) for the United States.
 Provided as a backup for users unable to access ArcGIS services at time of running FEDS-PEC.
             - Agency: National Interagency Fire Center (NIFC)
             - Source: https://data-nifc.opendata.arcgis.com/datasets/nifc::interagencyfireperimeterhistory-all-years-view/explore?location=32.468087%2C-122.087025%2C3.89
             - Update frequency: one time/static, downloaded to maap directory once by author
             - Time period covered: 1909 - 2023
             - Geospatial coverage: United States
+        - `"WFIGS_current_interagency_fire_perimeters"`:
-        - `"WFIGS_current_interagency_fire_perimeters"`: a dynamic shp dataset containing current wildfire perimeters documented by  by the National Interagency Fire Center (NIFC) for the United States; program activately queries the ArcGIS online source
+            - A dynamic shp dataset containing current wildfire perimeters documented by  by the National Interagency Fire Center (NIFC) for the United States; program activately queries the ArcGIS online source
             - Agency: National Interagency Fire Center (NIFC)
             - Source: https://data-nifc.opendata.arcgis.com/datasets/nifc::wfigs-current-interagency-fire-perimeters/explore?location=0.000000%2C0.000000%2C2.48
             - Update frequency: every 5 minutes
             - Time period covered: Present
             - Geospatial coverage: United States
+        - `"california_fire_perimeters_all"`:
-        - `"california_fire_perimeters_all"`: a dynamic shp dataset containing all California fire perimeters up to current date and maintained by CAL FIRE.
+            - A dynamic shp dataset containing all California fire perimeters up to current date and maintained by CAL FIRE.
 Program activately queries the ArcGIS online source
             - Agency: California Department of Forestry and Protection (CAL FIRE)
             - Source: https://hub-calfire-forestry.hub.arcgis.com/datasets/CALFIRE-Forestry::california-fire-perimeters-all-1/explore?location=37.471701%2C-119.269132%2C6.65
             - Update frequency: